 The side supports on the Miter Saw Station really came in handy on the 10′ walnut piece!

-Lay out the cut pieces and start thinking about what kind of design you want for your cutting board.
+Lay out the cut pieces and start thinking about what kind of design you want when you’re making a cutting board.

 Next make all the pieces approximately the same width.
 I set my table saw to 1-7/8″ (a little wider than the smallest piece of maple) and ripped all the boards down to that size.
 Again, use whatever width you have.
 I recommend staying above 3/4″ to keep away from warping.

 For my cutting board design I wanted to have full sized walnut pieces with stripes of accent wood on one side.
 For small strips, use a bandsaw or table saw to cut the scraps downs.
 I went with 2 small strips of maple and 3 strips of mahogany.

 Do another rough layout of the cutting board see the design start coming together.
 My cherry pieces were still too wide, but I’d address that later.

 Flat and smooth gluing surfaces are a must for good cutting boards.
 Run each piece through the planer on both glue faces until they are smooth.
 I ran the cherry through several more times to thin it out.
 Yeah, that’s the ticket!

 Now is the part I get the most questions about, the cutting board glue up.
 I use Titebond II when making my cutting boards.
 That’s all you need to hold things together.
 No dowels, no biscuits, just the wood glue.

 Lay the boards on your clamps with some clamping cauls between the end boards to be glued and the clamp faces.
 This helps keep dents off the finished cutting board and spreads the pressure evenly.

 Flip the boards over one by one and put glue on one the planed faces and then stand it back up against the other pieces.
 Using a glu-bot bottle and glue brush save some time here.
 Make sure as you tighten down the clamps you adjust the boards as needed to keep them flat and even.
 Here is what the final clamped glue up looks like.